-Images & Accessibility:
+Images & Accessibility

-All images must have alternate text tags so that a person unable to see the image can understand the content and meaning for its use, and so that we may comply with accessibilty law under the Texas Administrative Code 206.
+All images must have alternate text tags so that a person unable to see the image can understand the content and meaning for its use, and so that we may comply with accessibility law under the Texas Administrative Code 206.

 Large photos (such as those directly off of a camera) should not be used without shrinking them down first.
-Use a program such as Paint (available on most Microsoft systems) or a free Photo Resizer program available here.
+Use a program such as Paint (available on most Microsoft systems) or a free Photo Resizer program.
 It is not good practice to shrink photos directly on the HTML page, as this does not change the actual file size (Exception: if you are using Contribute, you CAN shrink the photos on the pages because it does actually shrink the file size.)